Environment

 Measures to Cut CO2 Emissions

 Modernization work at the Hamburg plant in 2023 saw the replacement of two CO2 laser cutting machines with fiber laser systems that are significantly more eco-friendly and efficient.
-This project has reduced power consumption at the plant by approximately 156,000 kWh, while also saving 67 t of CO2 due to the fact that the laser in the new systems is no longer gas generated.
+This project reduced power consumption at the plant by approximately 156,000 kWh in total, while also saving 67 metric tons of CO2 due to the fact that the laser in the new systems is no longer gas generated.

-In addition to reducing its own greenhouse emissions, STILL also supports selected climate protection projects in order to offset its emissions through climate protection certificates (or carbon credits).
+In addition to reducing its own greenhouse emissions, STILL also supports selected climate protection projects to offset its emissions through climate protection certificates (or carbon credits).
 One supported project generates renewable energy from sawdust—a waste product from the production of raw material for the paper industry.
-The sawdust is used as biomass for generating steam, which in turn serves as an energy source for the production of more raw material.
+The sawdust is used as biomass for generating steam, which in turn serves as an energy source for the production of more raw materials.
 This regenerative system therefore enables fossil energy sources to be replaced as a heat source.
-The biomass project is one of the only climate protection projects in Europe to have been awarded Swiss Climate’s “Gold Standard” and enabled 26,475 tons of CO2 to be offset in Switzerland in 2022.
+The biomass project is one of the only climate protection projects in Europe to have been awarded Swiss Climate’s “Gold Standard”

-STILL is also taking action with respect to its fleet of company vehicles.
-In spring 2022, STILL Switzerland signed up to the DKV Climate Card from the DKV Mobility Group, meaning that more than 90% of the company’s vehicle refueling in Switzerland is now climate neutral.
-STILL Nordic Markets (Denmark, Sweden, and Norway) also introduced a new regulation in 2022, which stipulates that all company vehicles must be hybrid or electric.
-The vehicle fleet in Hamburg was converted to vehicles with an electric drive in 2023.
-Many of the company’s locations are reviewing the potential to convert their fleets as well and rolling out these changes on a successive basis.
+STILL is also taking things a step further when it comes to its fleet of company vehicles: In spring 2022, STILL Switzerland signed up to the DKV Climate Card from the DKV Mobility Group, meaning that more than 90% of the company’s vehicle refueling in Switzerland is now climate neutral.
+STILL Nordic Markets (Denmark, Sweden, and Norway) have also been subject to a new regulation since 2022, which stipulates that all company vehicles must be hybrid or electric.
+Since 2023, the vehicle fleet in Hamburg has been fully electrified.
+Work has also begun in Benelux to electrify the vehicle fleet, and the transition to electric is also being reviewed and gradually expanded at many other locations.

 Additional Emissions Monitoring